-The amendments shall be applied retrospectively to PPE that became available for use on or after the beginning of the earliest period presented in the financial statements when an entity first applies the amendments.
+An entity shall apply the amendment to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.

-(v) Amendments to MFRS 137 'Provisions, Contingent Liabilities and Contingent Assets': 'Onerous Contracts - Cost of Fulfilling a Contract' - effective 1 January 2022
+(vi) Amendments to MFRS 137 'Onerous Contracts - Cost of Fulfilling a Contract' effective 1 January 2022

-The amendments clarify that direct costs of fulfilling a contract include both the incremental cost of fulfilling the contract as well as an allocation of other costs directly related to fulfilling contracts.
-The amendments also clarify that before recognising a separate provision for an onerous contract, impairment loss that has occurred on assets used in fulfilling the contract should be recognised.
+The amendments clarify that direct cost of fulfilling a contract include both the incremental cost of fulfilling the contract as well as an allocation of other costs directly related to fulfilling contracts.
+The amendments also clarify that before recognising a separate provision for an onerous contract, the entity recognises any impairment loss that has occurred on assets used in fulfilling the contract.